RougeWare/Swift-Simple-Logging/README.md

 By default, this just logs to the same place as Swift's `print` statement.
 Because enterprise apps have different needs, it can also log to `stdout`, `stderr`, any `FileHandle`, or a custom function.
 Arbitrarily many of these can operate simultaneously.
 You can also specify this per-log-call or for all log calls.

-**If none is specified, the default channel filter discards messages lower than `info` severity**, since that's the lowest built-in severity which users might care about if they're looking at the logs, but not debugging the code itself.
+**If none is specified, the default channel filter discards messages lower than a severity which users might care about** if they're looking at the logs, but not debugging the code itself.

 ```swift
 LogManager.defaultChannels += [